 Cayman Islands law provides shareholders with only limited rights to requisition a general meeting, and does not provide shareholders with any right to put any proposal before a general meeting.
 These rights, however, may be provided in a company's articles of association.
 Leishen Cayman's amended and restated articles of association allow our shareholders holding shares representing in aggregate not less than 10% of our voting share capital in issue, to requisition a general meeting of our shareholders, in which case our directors are obliged to call such meeting.
-At least five clear days' notice are required for any general meeting of our shareholders.
-A quorum required for a meeting of shareholders consists of at least one shareholder present or by proxy, representing not less than one-third of the total issued shares carrying the right to vote at a general meeting of Leishen Cayman.
+At least five clear days' notice are required for any general meeting of less than one-third of the total issued shares carrying the right to vote at a general meeting of Leishen Cayman.
 For these purposes, "clear days" means that period excluding (a) the day when the notice is given or deemed to be given and (b) the day for which it is given or on which it is to take effect.